-Gorilla Glass 6 has just been announced, marking the latest version of the popular scratch-resistant glass for smartphones and tablets.
+Gorilla Glass 6 was announced in 2018, marking the latest version of the popular scratch-resistant glass for smartphones and tablets.

 The technology has been protecting a wide variety of phones for years now, but it’s not the only solution on the market.
 Dragontrail Glass, Sapphire, and tempered glass are all popular options.
 So how do they all differ from one another?
 Which one is best?
 We’ve got a few answers.